Hunter-Abshire/E-Commerce/README.md

 Frontend:

+Vite: Build tool to create a quick and easy React project.
+Offers compatibility with JS and TS and is framework-agnostic, doesn't have to React.
+This is an alternative to create-react-app which is becoming less popular.
 React: A JavaScript library for building the user interface, providing a responsive and dynamic experience.
 Redux: For state management, helping manage the application state across different components.
 Bootstrap or Material-UI: For styling and responsive design, ensuring a polished and user-friendly interface.

 Backend:

-Node.js: JavaScript runtime used to build the server-side application, handling business logic and API requests.
+Axios: Sends GET requests for authentication to test Express Node.js: JavaScript runtime used to build the server-side application, handling business logic and API requests.
 Express.js: A web framework for Node.js that simplifies the creation of server-side routes and middleware.
 PostgreSQL: A powerful, open-source relational database used for storing product information, user data, and order details.
 JWT (JSON Web Tokens): For secure user authentication and authorization.
 Docker:

+Testing:

+Nodemon: Restarts the server after changes are made to the code.
+Used as an alternative to "node" when running js file.
+Postman: Offers an easy to use interface for testing API GET requests, I primarily used with authentication requests.

 Docker: Used to containerize the application, ensuring consistency across development, testing, and production environments.
 Deployment: